jedation/coding_blog/README.md

 | `npm run astro ...`       | Run CLI commands like `astro add`, `astro check` |
 | `npm run astro -- --help` | Get help using the Astro CLI                     |

+Can also `run npm run build && npx serve dist` to verify served site works as expected.

 ## 👀 Want to learn more?

 Check out [our documentation](https://docs.astro.build) or jump into our [Discord server](https://astro.build/chat).